About the TCC Challenge

 But all is not going to simply return to normal, my life has changed and I believe it has done so for the better.
 I’m grateful cancer chose me because it has given me the opportunity to make a difference in making a success out of the TCC Challenge.

-The core aim of the TCC Challenge is to raise awareness regarding the importance of early detection, I hope to reach out to those people who fear something is wrong and to encourage them to go and get a professional opinion.
+The core aim of the TCC Challenge was to raise awareness regarding the importance of early detection, and we were covered by the media in five different countries.
+I wanted to reach out to those people who fear something is wrong and to encourage them to go and get a professional opinion.

 The Challenge

-We are leaving from the Bank of England on Friday 9th October, and cycling down through France, Italy and Sicily, before crossing to Tunisia.
-From there we are heading east, cycling as close to the Tropic of Cancer as we can, and to our knowledge and research to date know one has ever taken on this specific challenge.
+We left from the Bank of England on Friday 9th October 2009, and cycled down through France, Italy and Sicily, before crossing to Tunisia.
+From there we headed east, cycling as close to the Tropic of Cancer as we could, and to our knowledge and research to date know one has ever taken on this specific challenge.
 Check out our route?
 Click here!

 Jon and Dom x